GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 ## Quality Tree

+The Quality Tree provides a visual representation of the quality goals for the AcademiX university management application.
+It outlines the primary quality attributes in a hierarchical structure, emphasizing the relationships and priorities among different quality goals.
+This approach helps the development team focus on critical quality aspects, aligning their work with the application's key objectives.

 ![Diagram showing high-level overview of the quality goals and requirements.](../materials/images/10_quality_tree.png "Quality Tree")

 ## Quality Scenarios

+The Quality Scenarios section details specific conditions and situations to test the AcademiX application against its quality goals.
+These scenarios, simulating real-world challenges, define goals, stimuli sources, stimuli, environments, and desired responses.
+They are instrumental in evaluating the system's performance, security, usability, and reliability under various operational conditions.

 | Goal                         | Source of Stimulus        | Stimulus                                | Environment                         | Response Measure                                                        |
 |------------------------------|---------------------------|-----------------------------------------|-------------------------------------|-------------------------------------------------------------------------|